Gouryella

 Gouryella is a solo trance project of Dutch musician Ferry Corsten.
-Gouryella was originally a Dutch production team, comprising Corsten and Tiësto, who later left.
-The word itself means "heaven" in an Australian aboriginal language.
+Gouryella was originally a Dutch production duo, comprising Corsten and Tiësto, who later left in 2001.
+The name Gouryella originates from the Warlpiri language, and is translated as "heaven" or "paradise".

 In 2015, his track "Anahera" was chosen as "Tune of the Year" on Armin van Buuren's show A State of Trance.